MuscleMap/MuscleMap/docs/muscle-quantification.md

 <div class="callout callout-note">
   <strong>Note</strong><br>
-Region definitions are based on the MuscleMap atlas and segmentation model.
+  Region definitions are based on the
+  <a href="/anatomy/">MuscleMap atlas</a> and segmentation model.
 </div>

 ---

 ## 5. Number of clusters (`-c`)